WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/lists.md

 [tip] Recommended:
 To set up your development environment, follow these steps:
 1. Download and install Node Version Manager (nvm).
 2. Download, install, and start Docker Desktop following the instructions for your OS.
 3. Install the WordPress environment tool.
 4. Start the environment from an existing plugin or theme directory, or a new working directory.
 5. Set up your code editor.

 [/tip]

+For more information on nested procedures, see [Sub-steps in numbered procedures]().

+### Lettered list

+Use a lettered list to denote options to choose among.
+In many instances, a lettered list has mutually exclusive options.

+**Example**

+[tip] Recommended:

+[/tip]